 If blog friendship, which I love, is going to last, we simply cannot hold each other accountable for having read every blog post, couldn't possibly.
 That's the sign of a successive blogs, long may they wave.
 Tell you what.
 I hereby officially release you from having to keep up with my blog.
 I promise I won't act all hurt if you don't know I'm very much opposed to certain international copyright extensions or that my back was acting up a couple of weeks ago or any other tidbit from the over 4,700 entries I've posted over the past four years, and I wish I were kidding.

 So, you're free!
 Not only don't you have to read my blog, you don't even have to pretend you've read it.
 So, yes, I still read your blog.
 I love it!
 I love you!
-But I'm not poring over your every word and I know you're not pouring over mine, so let's just admit it.
+But I'm not poring over your every word and I know you're not poring over mine, so let's just admit it.
 It's okay.
 So, what's new?